Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - Warning
      - 3040
      - 200
-     - Request could not be fulfilled in its entirety.
-Data that was available was returned.
+     - The request could not be fulfilled in its entirety, since some of the requested data is missing.
+The server should return the available data and provide an explanation in the additional Data element.

+       Note: This Exception is not intended for the conditions already covered by Exceptions 3030, 3031 and 3032.
+A use case for this Exception for example would be that usage data is missing because the logging has failed.
+Usually this Exception indicates a permanent error.

    * - Parameter Not Recognized in this Context
      - Warning
      - 3050
      - 200
-     - Request contained one or more parameters that are not recognized by the server in the context of the report being serviced.
-The server should list the names of unsupported parameters in the additional Data element of the exception.
+     - The request contained one or more parameters that are not recognized by the server in the context of the report being serviced.
+The server should list the names of unsupported parameters in the additional Data element.

        Note: The server is expected to ignore unsupported parameters and continue to process the request, returning data that is available without the parameter being applied.

+       Note: This Exception is only applicable for report requests.
+For report list, member list and server status requests parameters not recognized by the server should be ignored.

    * - Invalid ReportFilter Value
      - Warning\ |br|\ |lb|
        Error
      - 3060
      - 200
-     - Request contained one or more filter values that are not supported by the server.
-The server should list the names of unsupported filter values in the additional Data element of the exception.
+     - The request contained one or more filter values that are not supported by the server.
+The server should list the names of unsupported filter values in the additional Data element.

        Note: The server is expected to ignore unsupported filters and continue to process the request, returning data that is available without the filter being applied.

+       Note: If the begin_date or end_date value is invalid, the server must return Exception 3020.
+If the service requires a platform parameter, and the platform value is invalid, the server should return Exception 1030.

    * - Incongruous ReportFilter Value
      - Warning\ |br|\ |lb|